 Instrumentation Engineer: Job Description & Career Info

-Instrumentation Engineers may design strain gauges or sensors that capture data about the safety, efficiency, and reliability of industrial machines used in the manufacturing process.
+Instrumentation engineers may design strain gauges or sensors that capture data about the safety, efficiency, and reliability of industrial machines used in the manufacturing process.
+They may also design devices like dynamometers for measuring torque, blood glucose monitors, aircraft sensors, and smoke detectors.
 They may develop electrocardiograph equipment and computed tomography scanners or may work on security systems.
-These are just two of the myriad career possibilities for Instrumentation Engineers, according to science and engineering resource Physics Today, www.physicstoday.org.
-In addition, Instrumentation Engineers have been essential to the success of every aeronautical research project ever flown, according to NASA, www.nasa.gov.
-Instrumentation Engineers may be employed by manufacturing firms, defense contractors, biomedical companies, government, or work for private engineering firms.
+These are just some of the myriad career possibilities for instrumentation engineers, according to science and engineering resource Physics Today, www.physicstoday.org.
+In addition, instrumentation engineers have been essential to the success of every aeronautical research project ever flown, according to NASA, www.nasa.gov.
+Instrumentation engineers may be employed by manufacturing firms, defense contractors, biomedical companies, government, or work for private engineering firms.

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that employment of all engineers is projected to grow more slowly than average through 2020; Instrumentation Engineers, however, play a vital role in the development of automation techniques in manufacturing and processing plants and may see more growth opportunities than in other engineering fields.
-While pay is highly dependent upon industry and education, PayScale.com states that the median salary for Instrumentation Engineers was $75,518 as of October 2013.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reports that employment of all engineers is projected to grow more slowly than average from 2012-2022, at a rate of 9%; instrumentation engineers, however, play a vital role in the development of automation techniques in manufacturing and processing plants and may see more growth opportunities than in other engineering fields.
+While pay is highly dependent upon industry and education, PayScale.com states that the median salary for instrumentation engineers was $73,410 as of March 2014.

 Related to Instrumentation Engineer: Job Description & Career Info

 - Recently Updated